-The Office of the Provost, Analytics and Technologies (AT) and the Center for the Enhancement of Learning and Teaching (CELT) invite colleges and departments to apply for funding to support the development of innovative, technology-rich pedagogy and learning strategies to address needs in a constantly changing learning environment via new online degree programs.
+The Office of the Provost, Information Technology Services (ITS), and the Center for the Enhancement of Learning and Teaching (CELT) invite colleges and departments to apply for funding to support the development of innovative, technology-rich pedagogy and learning strategies to address needs in a constantly changing learning environment via new online degree programs.
 A key goal of the award program is to support departments/colleges in the development of measurable and sustainable methods for improving instructional delivery and learning outcomes for UK degree programs in all content areas.

 Grant Program Objectives:

 - Improve student learning outcomes, student success, engagement and retention